AstR0x/best-library/README.md

 ##### Arguments

-    1. array1 (array): First array to perform operation
+    1. array1 (array): The first array to perform operation
-    2. array2 (array): Second array to perform operation
+    2. array2 (array): The second array to perform operation
     3. operation (string): The operation that is performed on arrays

 ##### Returns